 And theirs is still coming down.

-Uh the doom and gloom.
+The doom and gloom.

-Ninety-four percent of mortgage holders are making payments on time.
+94% of mortgage holders are making payments on time.

-So the roots of the so-called housing crisis uh are uh I don't think they're that deep, and then certainly it's not as bad as it's being portrayed.
+So the roots of the so-called housing crisis are, I don't think they're that deep.

 Most of the people who pay no attention other than scant attention, day-to-day reports on the housing market.

-Don't forget this housing market, the the media was hoping for this bubble for the last two years.
+Don't forget this housing market, the media was hoping for this bubble for the last two years.

-They kept talking, the bubble's gonna burst.
+They kept talking, the bubble's going to burst.

-It's gonna burst in a housing market.
+It's going to burst in a housing market.

 Okay, so they've had a little burst here in the bubble.